 - Pour in all the walnuts at once and stir with a wooden spoon or silicone spatula to coat nuts with the syrup.
 The syrup will turn white and crystallize on the surface of the nuts.
 Keep stirring until the crystals melt and turn a light brown.

-- Pour the nuts out on parchment paper or a silicone mat.
+- Pour the nuts out on parchment paper or a silicone mat, in a thin layer.

 - Try and separate the pieces after a few minutes.